SMKSmith/CryptoClustering/README.md

 * Create a dictionary with the data to plot the elbow curve.
 * Plot a line chart with all the inertia values computed with the different values of k to visually identify the optimal value for k.

-Answer the following question in your notebook: What is the best value for k?
+Answer the following question in your notebook:
+What is the best value for k?
+The best value for k is 4

 ## Cluster Cryptocurrencies with K-means Using the Original Scaled Data
 Use the following steps to cluster the cryptocurrencies for the best value for k on the original scaled data: